comphilip/koreader-wiki/Installation-on-ReMarkable.md

 **This page is about Remarkable 1.
-For the status of Remarkable 2 support, see issue #6792**
+For the status of Remarkable 2 support, see https://github.com/koreader/koreader/issues/6792**

 ## SSH into your device